Calimerico/javamentor/SOLID.md

  We resolved the problem but we have new one.
 Can you spot it?

+ #### Dependency inversion principle - class should not care about instantiating it's dependencies

  We are violating **Dependency inversion principle**.
 Imagine that instead of writing into excel file we would like to save our concerts as json file and that we see that we don't like jsoup library and instead we would like to use some other library for connecting to the website